saloonphp/saloon/.github/README.md

 </div>

 ## Introduction
 Building API integrations can be difficult.
-Once you have found the right API client to use, there's often lots of boilerplate configuration to remember and decision fatigue can settle in really quickly.
-Saloon offers a fresh, fluent framework for building your next API integration or PHP SDK.
+Once you have found the right API client to use, there's often lots of boilerplate configuration to remember and decision fatigue can settle in quickly.
+You may have even found yourself abstracting your API integrations into actions or service classes to avoid repeating yourself.
+Saloon offers a fluent framework for building your next API integration or PHP SDK.
 Saloon's syntax is object-oriented, standardised and easy to understand.

-You can build one or many API integrations with Saloon, the sky is the limit.
-If you're using Laravel, there's a dedicated Laravel package with pre-written commands and a more advanced mocking toolbelt.
-Saloon will help you get up and running with APIs in a matter of minutes, and will scale with your project.
+If you're using Laravel, there's also a dedicated Laravel package with pre-written commands and a more advanced mocking toolbelt.

 ```php
 <?php